What is Image SEO? How to Optimize Website Images to Boost Ranking

 Alternatives to Basic Imagery

 Once you start looking at different kinds of images, you’ll run across stock photos.
-These are generic pictures of people in a business setting.
-There will probably be one of a guy looking at a computer, or a group of people huddled around a desk strategizing about something.
+These are millions of photos with generic people in a generic business setting.

 These photos have their place, but they won’t do a lot to help your rankings – especially when there’s a good chance a few hundred other websites have the same pictures.
 Try to get a little creative, and use pictures that would grab your attention if you were a user.
 Remember, though, to not lose sight of the fact that the picture will have to relate to the subject of the article.